ARMmbed/mbed-os-5-docs/docs/porting/security/psa_targets_in_mbed-os.md

 By default, a TF-M build generates a `bin` file.
 If the target requires a `hex` file, you need to add the attribute `"TFM_OUTPUT_EXT": "hex"` to the target definition.
 The build script will convert `bin` to `hex`, then copy the `hex` to `tfm_delivery_dir`.
 You must also update `secure_image_filename` to match the new file extension.

-If an Armv8-M PSA target cannot inherit from `PSA_V8_M` because it has to inherit from one of its family targets, you must add the following attributes:
+If a PSA target cannot inherit from `PSA_V8_M` or `PSA_DUAL_CORE` because it has to inherit from one of its family targets, you must declare PSA and TF-M attributes manually.
+For example,

 ```json
         "features_add": [